Inductive Generative Recommendation via Retrieval-based Speculation: Methodology

 \subsubsection{Guided Re-drafting}

-If fewer than $K$ items are accepted in the first batch of recommendation drafts, the drafter model $\operatorname{D}(\cdot)$ needs to propose a second batch of $\delta$ new candidates.
-Intuitively, the average chance of each item in the second batch being accepted by the verifier model $\operatorname{V}(\cdot)$ is lower than in the first batch, as they are ranked lower by the drafter model.
-To improve the verification efficiency, we propose the guided re-drafting technique to improve the acceptance rate in subsequent batches.
+If fewer than $K$ items are accepted from the initial batch of drafted candidates, the drafter model $\operatorname{D}(\cdot)$ must generate an additional batch of $\delta$ new candidates.
+Intuitively, since these candidates appear lower in the drafter’s ranking, their expected acceptance probability under the verifier $\operatorname{V}(\cdot)$ is substantially reduced.
+To counteract this decline in acceptance rate, we introduce the \emph{guided re-drafting} mechanism that steers subsequent candidate batches toward regions of the item space that better match the verifier’s scoring distribution.

-The idea of guided re-drafting involves steering the drafter models using a set of semantic ID prefixes generated by the verifier models (GR models).
-This process ensures that the recommended drafts are more closely aligned with the outputs of the GR models.
+Guided re-drafting operates by steering the drafter models using a set of semantic ID prefixes generated by the verifier models (GR models).
 Specifically, after verifying the $j$-th batch of recommendation drafts, the verifier model generates a set of beam sequences $\mathcal{B}_j$ using beam search, where each sequence is a $j$-digit semantic ID prefix.
 In the next draft-verify iteration, the drafter model is guided to propose only candidates $\mathcal{Q}_j$ whose prefixes match those in $\mathcal{B}_j$:

 where $\mathcal{B}_j$ denotes the set of semantic ID prefixes, with a hyperparameter $\beta$ as the set size.
 Guided re-drafting happens along with the beam search decoding process of the GR model.
 It is important to note that the total number of draft-verify iterations will not exceed $l$, which corresponds to the maximum length of the semantic IDs, and is also equal to the maximum number of decoding steps.